-He has privileges at Naples Community Hospital where he is Chief of Surgery.
-He also has privileges at Physicians Regional Medical Center.
+He has privileges at Naples Community Hospital where he is past Chief of Surgery.

 Dr. Scanlon is a member of the Society for Vascular Surgery, the International Society for Endovascular Specialists, and is a Fellow of the Society for Vascular Surgery and a Fellow of the American College of Surgeons.